TusharSharmaIN/Sorting-Visualization/README.md

 Quicksort is a divide-and-conquer algorithm that involves choosing a pivot value from a data-set and splitting the set into two subsets: a set that contains all values less than the pivot and a set that contains all values greater than or equal to the pivot.
 The pivot/split process is recursively applied to each subset until there are no more subsets to split.
 The results are combined to form the final sorted set.

-The challenge of a quicksort is to determine a reasonable **pivot** element for dividing the data into two groups.
+The challenge of quicksort is to determine a reasonable **pivot** element for dividing the data into two groups.
 The efficiency of the algorithm is entirely dependent upon how successfully an accurate the pivot value is selected.
 In the best case, the runtime is `O(n log n`).
 In the worst case where the array is presorted, the runtime drops to `O(n^2)`.

 **Pros**

-It doesn't requires any additional storage.
+It doesn't require any additional storage.
 Hence it is suitable for large data sets.

 **Cons**

-The slight disadvantage of quick sort is that its worst-case performance is similar to average performances of the bubble, insertion or selections sorts.
+The slight disadvantage of quicksort is that its worst-case performance is similar to average performances of the bubble, insertion or selections sorts.

-**Real Time Visualization of Quick Sort**
+**Real-Time Visualization of Quick Sort**

 ![](Gifs/Q_Sort.gif)